bjia56/chimp/README.md

 ## Creating a Chimp executable

-Chimp executables are created using `chimplink`.
+Chimp executables are created using `chimplink`. `chimplink.cpp` can be built with any C++ compiler, or download from GitHub Releases.

 ```
 $ chimplink -h